Photography by Angela McConnell

 Ingrid is an amazing woman.
 She runs a self funded shelter, along with support from volunteers and generous people who help by sponsoring cats awaiting adoption.
 What makes Ingrid even more special is that she runs a no-kill shelter and rescues animals on death row at other shelters.

 Now Ingrid needs to find a new place to live as the owner of her rental is returning to live in the property.
 To help relieve some of the pressure, Friends of The Cat Haven are running a drive to raise funds to support the day to day cost of running the shelter when Ingrid finds a new home.
-For $10 per month for 1 year you can help this extremely worthwhile cause by checking out the FOTCH facebook page or if you are considering adopting a cat please check out the Haven website to see if your new cat is there.

 Please note – Ingrid will not accept surrenders from the public, if you wish to surrender an animal please contact your local RSPCA branch.